 Solving the Key Management Problem

 NIST IR 7966 is a good starting point for understanding how to manage access using SSH.
 We at SSH Communications Security also have our own guidelines that build on the NIST guidance.
-We wrote most of the NIST guidelines, together with the NIST staff.
+We wrote most of the NIST guidelines, together with the NIST staff, and have the best subject matter experts in the field.
 Our understanding of the space is based on working with many customers having tens of thousands of servers in some of the world's most demanding and complex IT environments.